 Net interest margin, the Corporation's net interest income expressed as a percentage of average earning assets stated on a fully taxable equivalent basis, was 3.60% for the three months ended March 31, 2001, as compared to 3.74% for the same period in 2000.
 The net interest margin expressed as a percentage of average total assets, also on a fully taxable equivalent basis, was 3.38% for the three months ended March 31, 2001, compared to 3.48% for the same period in 2000.
+The net interest margin results from a reduction of 1.50% in the banking subsidiaries' prime rate during the first quarter.
+The prime rate reductions followed Federal Reserve Board rate reductions.
+Liability costs have not moved as quickly due to contractual maturities on certificate of deposit portfolios.

 During the three months ended March 31, 2001, the Corporation recognized security gains of approximately \$393,000, after income taxes, representing 9.6% of net income.
 During the same period in 2000, security losses of approximately \$5,000 after income taxes were recognized, representing 0.14% of net income.
 The Corporation owns a position in a qualified equity security with substantial appreciated value.
-First Busey's Board of Directors has authorized an orderly liquidation of this asset over a six-year period.
+The Corporation intends to liquidate this asset over a six-year period.